-Tim joined the Boards in Jan 2012 and became its chairman in June 2019.
+Tim joined the Boards in January 2012 and became their chair in June 2019.

+Luke Marion

-Luke MarionTreasurer of The Low Carbon Hub IPS & CIC
+Treasurer of The Low Carbon Hub IPS & CIC & IPS Investment Committee Member

 Luke is a Chartered Accountant and the Finance and Commercial Director of the Oxford Bus Company and its sister companies Thames Travel, Carousel Buses, and City Sightseeing Oxford.
 In 2013 he helped Oxford Bus Company become the first local business to partner with the Hub, which led to a 140 kWp solar PV array being installed on the company's depot premises in Cowley.

 In 2019 the partnership was extended further, with a 50kW PV array being installed on the Thames Travel depot premises in Didcot.
 Luke started his career with Ernst & Young before joining Reckitt Benckiser, where he spent seven years in various commercial finance roles in the UK.

 He joined the Low Carbon Hub as non-executive treasurer early in 2015.
-Luke is currently working to introduce Oxford's first electric double deck buses for his City Sightseeing business, and through this has been able to assist the Hub with local demand management work under Project LEO.
+Luke has been working to introduce Oxford's first electric double deck buses for his City Sightseeing business, and through this has been able to assist the Hub with local demand management work under Project LEO.
 The first electric bus went into service in March 2020.

+Steve Drummond

-Steve Drummond IPS Independent Board Member, and Investment Committee Chair
+IPS Independent Board Member & IPS Investment Committee Chair